 headspace Geelong supports young people, from 12-25, who are going through a tough time.
-We have centres at Drysdale, Corio and central Geelong.

-You're welcome to bring a friend or family member with you when you come to headspace.
+You can have a friend or family member with you when you come to headspace.

 In case of emergency call: 000

 - Monday: 9:00am - 5:00pm

 - Friday: 9:00am - 5:00pm